auguth/W3FGrant-Application/pallet_pocs.md

 To implement PoCS on substrate we will be modifying `pallet-contracts` and  `pallet-staking` under APACHE 2.0 lisence.
 We decided to proceed with this approach since both of these pallets provide the primary required functionalities.
 In addition to this substrate also provides a elaborate user interface for integrating contracts which will ease out our implementation.
 Since we will be implementing it as staking mechanism, we will be using `pallet-staking` with BABE + GRANDPA protocols to modify proof of stake.

 <b> Core functionality</b><br>

+1. Fields to be added to Pallet-contracts <br>
 Every newly deployed contract will have three extra storage fields:
 * scarcity (mapping field) - This field will be used to calculate the PoCS stake score.
 It will be updated anytime a transaction executes which corresponds to that contract.
 To calculate this we will use
     * weight_history (Weight) - Total weight of a transaction executed.